Cleveroad/AdaptiveTableLayout/README.md

 ## Welcome the new CSV Library TableLayout for Android by Cleveroad

 Pay your attention to our new library that makes it possible to read, edit and write CSV files.
-If you use Android-based device you can easily use our library for implementation of all aforementioned actions.
+If you use Android-based device, you can easily use our library for implementation of all aforementioned actions.
+In addition, you will be able to change rows and columns, display the picture via link, and align the required data.
+It will surely help you cope with your tasks faster and make your output higher.
+TableLayout library is at your disposal.

 ![Demo image](/images/demo.gif)
 ####Take a look at the animation of <strong><a target="_blank" href="https://www.youtube.com/watch?v=YTwpEPIlhuE">TableLayout for Android on YouTube</a></strong> in HD quality.